 Its the silly season and there is nothing better than celebrating with Christmas cookies (in my opinion).
-These jam filled vegan linzer cookies are free from gluten, grains, refined sugar and dairy and are the perfect festive snack.
+These jam filled paleo linzer cookies are free from gluten, grains, refined sugar and dairy and are the perfect festive snack.

 Step 1.
 The dough.

 The dough is very simple- its a basic cookie recipe of beating the butter and maple syrup and then mixing in the dry ingredients.
 Wrap and chill the dough.